sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/group_theory.rst

 After trying the examples below, experiment with tab-completion.
-Having defined ``H``, type ``H.`` (note the "``.``") and then press the tab key.
+Having defined ``H``, type ``H.`` (note the "``.``") and then press the :kbd:`Tab` key.
 You will get a list of available functions (you may need to scroll down to see the whole list).
 As before, *experiment and explore*---it is really hard to break anything.